Title of Chat: Digital Forensics: The Backbone of Cybercrime

 Description of Chat:

-Have you ever watched a crime show and wondered what the person on the computer is doing?
-Have you ever gone to great lengths to try to look up or find a person online?
-Do you like computers or problem solving and want to make a career out of it?
 In today’s world, Digital Forensics is the backbone of cybercrime.
-Kaitlyn Knabe, a senior cybersecurity student from Purdue University’s CERIAS (Center for Education and Research in Information Assurance and Security), joined NCF Education Program Director Mark S. Loepker for a discussion on Digital Forensics and the forensic investigative process.
+During this NCF #CyberChats session, Kaitlyn Knabe, a senior cybersecurity student from Purdue University’s CERIAS (Center for Education and Research in Information Assurance and Security), joined NCF Education Program Director Mark S. Loepker for a discussion on Digital Forensics and the forensic investigative process.

-Big Idea or Topic Area: This #CyberChat highlights careers in Cyber.
+Big Idea or Topic Area covered by this Chat: Careers in Cyber.

 - What is Digital Forensics and what are the different branches?